Close

 So these detention centers had an obligation to not just internally investigate alleged sexual abuse but report it to the authorities.
 Juvenile hall institutions that fail to comply with these requirements can also face penalties, highlighting the Act’s role in promoting accountability and vigilance in the care and protection of children.

-Settlement Value of Juvenile Detention Center Sex Abuse Cases
+Settlement Compensation Amounts in Juvenile Detention Center Sex Abuse Cases

-• Punitive Damages: In cases of gross negligence or intentional misconduct, courts may award punitive damages to punish the institution and deter future misconduct.
-The risk of punitive damages can drive settlement amounts in these cases.
+In cases involving gross negligence or intentional misconduct, courts may award punitive damages to punish the institution and deter future abuse.
+The potential for punitive damages often leads defendants to agree to higher settlement amounts to avoid the uncertainty of a trial.

 How Illinois Detention Center Lawsuits Work